 Claire’s NGO was based in Pahar Ganj, in the heart of the Indian capital.
 By the time we settled in, I still had some work to do on psi: in particular, some editing tweaks and reworking the overall sound mixing.
 The same applied to the 9-episode series, which I hadn’t looked at in almost 3 years.
-With the end now firmly in sight, I also proceeded to write the preceding chapters.
-Re-reading everything I’d written previously about the whole journey thus far, I realized how truly unpredictable life is.
-If someone had told me a year ago that I’d be married and living in Delhi, I wouldn’t have believed them.
+With the end now firmly in sight, I also proceeded to write the preceding chapters, covering the whole story since the MIT screening 3 years ago.
+Re-reading the whole journey thus far, I realized how truly unpredictable life is.
+If someone had told me a year ago that I’d be married and living in Delhi, I'd have laughed.
 And yet, here I was.

 While in Delhi, I managed to finish the final edit and pre-mix of the film, as well as finalizing the edit of the 9 episodes of the interview series.
 It was there I discovered one final way to upgrade the quality of the film: de-noising.
-With the film being shot in natural light with the Canon 6D, once I had applied adjusted brightness, contrast and color correction, many shots revealed themselves to be extremely noisy (i.e. they had flickering, jagged pixels on the screen), especially in low-light settings or large patches of single color gradients (such as blue skies).
-For some reason, until then, I had accepted that this would be an issue for the film, as I assumed that cleaning it up digitally would either be A/ very expensive, B/ very time consuming, or C/ very ineffective.
+With the film being shot in natural light with the Canon 6D, once I had adjusted brightness, contrast and color correction, many shots revealed themselves to be extremely noisy (i.e. they had flickering, jagged pixels on the screen), especially in low-light settings or on large patches of single color gradients (such as blue skies).
+For some reason, until then, I had accepted that this would be one incompressible shortage of the film, as I assumed that cleaning it up digitally would either be A/ very expensive, B/ very time consuming, or C/ very ineffective.

-But as I approached the final edit, a little voice in my head kept pushing for one final verification: "Just go online and check for noise correction."
-And so I did, and I landed on a few articles and Youtube tutorials that suddenly alerted me to the fact that it WAS possible to clean up noisy footage rather quickly, cheaply and effectively.
+But as I approached the final edit, a little voice in my head kept pushing for one final verification: "Just go online and check for noise correction processes."
+And so I did, and I landed on a few articles and YouTube tutorials that blew the whole game wide open again.
+It actually WAS possible to clean up noisy footage quickly, cheaply and effectively.
 So after some research, I installed Red Giant's DeNoiser pluggin, which is part of their Magic Bullet Suite.
-I played around with it for an afternoon, focusing on my most noisy footage, and honestly, I was amazed by the results.
-Once the noise had been cleaned up, there was no going back, I couldn't believe how dirty the picture was before.
-While there is a slight loss of sharpness, the viewing experience became so much more pleasant, and the overall quality of the film improved.
-It actually felt like I had shot the film with a better camera.
-So after discovering this, I spent a good 2 more weeks cleaning up the film, shot by shot, with the Denoiser tool.
+I played around with it for an afternoon, focusing on my most noisy footage, and honestly, I couldn't believe the results.
+Once the noise had been cleaned up, there was no going back, I couldn't live with how dirty my footage was before.
+While there is a slight loss of sharpness in some parts of fine-detail shots, the viewing experience became so much more pleasant, and the overall quality of the film improved.
+It actually felt like I had originally shot it with a better camera.
+So after discovering this tool, I spent a good 2 more weeks cleaning up the film, shot by shot, with the Denoiser tool.
 And it was time well spent.

 In May 2021, India suffered a record-breaking second wave of Covid that hit Delhi particularly hard.
 Claire’s NGO got shut down, compromising her mission.
 And despite doing our best to observe social distancing, wearing facemasks and cleaning our hands, Claire and I both got infected.
 For a full week, we had high fever, headaches, loss of smell and taste.
 The threat of having caught the so-called Indian variant was scary, but thankfully, we recovered quickly within a couple weeks.
 However, given the overall situation in Delhi, Claire chose to interrupt her mission, and at after less than 3 months, we headed back to France.